55-inch TV electricity cost calculator

 Use this TV electricity calculator to estimate how much a main living-room screen adds to your bill.
 It is helpful for households comparing a larger screen upgrade against current usage.

-Energy cost calculator
+Energy calculator

 Use the defaults as a starting point, then adjust the inputs to match your appliance, runtime, and utility rate.